DANS-KNAW/easy-springfield/README.md

 section.

 Users and collections can be created with the subcommands `create-user` and `create-collection`.
-In contrast to the command to add A/V items to Springfield - discussed below - these subcommands will *not* create Springfield actions XML, but in fact create the specified items in Springfield directly.
+In contrast to the command to add videos to Springfield - discussed below - these subcommands will *not* create Springfield actions XML, but in fact create the specified items in Springfield directly.

 ### Adding videos